HMS Talybont

-HMS Talybont was a Type III Hunt-class escort destroyer who served in the Royal Navy.
+HMS Talybont was a Type III Hunt-class escort destroyer which served in the Royal Navy.
 She was launched in February 1943 and completed in May that year, serving for the rest of the Second World War.
 She took part in the Normandy Landings in June 1944, supporting the landings at Omaha Beach and the Pointe du Hoc.
 Post war she served in the Mediterranean before being reduced to reserve at the end of 1947.
 She was sold for scrap in 1961, with disposal completed by 1962.

 Construction

 HMS Talybont was ordered for the Royal Navy from the shipbuilder J. Samuel White on 23 August 1940, one of 15 Type III Hunt-class destroyers ordered as part of the 1940 War Emergency Programme on that date.
 The Hunt class was meant to fill the Royal Navy's need for a large number of small destroyer-type vessels capable of both convoy escort and operations with the fleet.
 The Type III Hunts differed from the previous Type II ships in replacing a twin 4-inch gun mount by two torpedo tubes to improve their ability to operate as destroyers.

 Talybont was laid down at White's Cowes, Isle of Wight shipyard on 28 November 1941.
 German air raids on the shipyard slowed construction of the ship, with Talybont not being launched until 3 February 1943 and commissioning on 19 May that year.